moorlag/moorlag.github.io/content/posts/2022-15-08-hugo-handson.md

 In a few words, HugoConf was like living in the future.
 A future without the need for database-driven websites and pushing technology like it was/wasn't intended.
 I enjoy the niece communities a lot.
 It's inspiring to see how quick a new culture is created in the chatbox and interact with the speakers.
 The bees in the chat and adopting a Bee as a mascot was fun.
 Humble the Hugo Bee was born in the chatbox.

 There was a program filled with over 30 speakers.
 From lightning talks to in-depth sessions.
 Steve Francia, founder of Hugo was a great speaker.
 Seeing how it was developed as a new (and fast) blog system is inspiring.
 Quick and easy.
-I enjoyed the session of Joost van der Schee; automatically resizing and compression images in a Hugo
+I enjoyed the session of Joost van der Schee; automatically resizing and compression images in a Hugo site.

+This was a great conf, well organized and managed.
+And thanks for the stickers!

 {{< youtube y6_v7Jc6R2I >}}